wso2/docs-ob-toolkit-uk/en/docs/learn/data-publishing-reports.md

 | 13 | Long-lived consents - Total Refreshed consents | `REFRSHED_CONSENT` | This is the total number of unique Long-lived consents that have been refreshed (Re-authenticated). <br/> <br/> See the note below this table to learn how to capture data. |
 | 14 | Version | `LONG_LIVED_CONSENT_ADOPTION` | |

-!!! note "To capture Long-lived consents - Consents Requiring Re-authentication:"
+!!! note "To capture `Long-lived consents - Consents Requiring Re-authentication`:"
        1. Join `ACCOUNTS_RAW_DATA` and `API_INVOCATION_RAW_DATA` tables.
        2. Get the total count of `CONSENT_ID` as `TOTAL_CONSENT_REQ_REAUTH`.
        3. Consider the following conditions: